Grouflon/mirror/README.md

 - Classes inheritance schemes can be checked at runtime by using the `Class::isChildOf` method.
 - A cheap dynamic cast is also available by using the static `mirror::Cast<TargetType>(SourceType)` method.
 - You can access a static function return and arguments types by calling `mirror::GetStaticFunctionType()` on a static function pointer.
+- You can access an enum type, convert value to string, string to value and access a list of the enum's values with the templated method `mirror::GetEnum<MyEnum>()`.

 ## Tools
 Mirror comes with a set of tools that works on reflected classes and can leverage the power of reflection.